efrederickson/ObjLua/README.txt

 Eventual help on ObjLua, currently unsorted references/notes Large parts are still mostly unimplemented or buggy.
 I'm slowly working on it though.
-Eventually a C/ObjC binding may be written so that on iOS it replaces plain Lua bindings (e.g. Link2App) Currently the runtime only supports 5.1, 5.0- and 5.2+ are not supported.
+Eventually a C/ObjC binding may be written so that on iOS it replaces plain Lua bindings (e.g. Link2App) Currently supports 5.1 and 5.2 (by means of a getfenv wrapper), 5.0- is not supported.
 LuaJIT probably is not supported either.
 RBX.lua definitely wont work and it (probably) never will.
+I may combine the 5.1 and 5.2 runtimes to make modifying them easier and just include the compat layer if its 5.2

 When defining vararg ObjLua methods, e.g:
 	-x:... do